mpailab/pylext/README.md

     op = op[1:-1]  # remove parentheses
     try:
-        return `(lambda x, y: x {op} y)` except RuntimeError as e:  # excetion will be thrown if op is not binary operator pass
+        return `(lambda x, y: x {op} y)` except RuntimeError as e:  # exception will be thrown if op is not binary operator pass
     raise Exception(f'`{op}` is not a binary operator')
 ```